andrewmzhang/andrewmzhang-2021/_posts/2023-05-17-custom-tld.md

 #### HAProxy

-Certain reverse proxies, such as HAProxy, will want your leaf certificate private key and certificate in 1 file.
-You might need to cat them together if using `acme.sh`.
-A reverse proxy may also hog port 80 and 443 which are needed to do the ACME challenge.
-Remember to carve out a path to your ACME client.
-I have something like this for HAProxy:
+Certain reverse proxies, such as HAProxy, will require the leaf private key and certificate in one file.
+If this is the case you will need to cat the key and cert together.
+A reverse proxy may also hog port 80 and 443 which are needed to do the ACME challenge, in which case you will need to carve out a path to the ACME client.

+Here is my setup for HAProxy - it's my octoprint server:

 ```bash
 # In /etc/haproxy/haproxy.cfg